Oppenheimer poster

 Theme

 Niels Bohr tells Oppenheimer: "Algebra's like sheet music, the important thing isn't can you read music, it's can you hear it.
 Can you hear the music, Robert?"
-Theme stated: theory vs. reality, creation vs. consequence.
+This encapsulates the film's central question about whether scientific brilliance comes with the wisdom to understand its consequences.

 3